-- Validate the competence and independence of the external auditor. - Monitor the work of the external auditor and receive the external auditor's annual written statement regarding its relationships with the Corporation and the member companies of iA Financial Group and discuss any relationships that may affect its objectivity or independence.
+- Validate the competence and independence of the external auditor. - Monitor the work of the external auditor and receive the external auditor's annual written statement regarding its relationships with the Corporation and the member companies of iA Financial Group and discuss any relationships that may affect its objectivity or independence. - Recommend to the Board the accounting firm to be submitted to a vote of the sole shareholder for the purpose of preparing or issuing an audit report or performing other audit, review or attestation services for the Corporation and its subsidiaries, and recommend that the compensation be determined by the Board. - Pre-authorize all audit services, determine the non-audit services that may be performed by the external auditor and pre-approve all such non-audit services, all in accordance with the External Auditor Independence Policy and Regulation 52-110. - Adopt and periodically review the External Auditor Independence Policy governing the contracting of non-audit services and the hiring of persons related to the external auditor. - Review and approve the external auditor's fees for both audit and permitted non-audit services. - Review the audit plan with the external auditor and management and approve it annually. - Periodically monitor the implementation of the external auditor's audit plan and oversee the follow-up of its recommendations and the actions that management has committed to take to achieve them.

-- Recommend to the Board the accounting firm to be submitted to a vote of the shareholders for the purpose of preparing or issuing an audit report or performing other audit, review or attestation services for the Corporation and its subsidiaries, and recommend that the compensation be determined by the Board. - Pre-authorize all audit services, determine the non-audit services that may be performed by the external auditor and pre-approve all such non-audit services, all in accordance with the External Auditor Independence Policy and Regulation 52-110 Audit Committees. - Adopt and periodically review the External Auditor Independence Policy governing the contracting of non-audit services and the hiring of persons related to the external auditor. - Review and approve the external auditor's fees for both audit and permitted non-audit services. - Review the audit plan with the external auditor and management and approve it. - Monitor the implementation of the external auditor's audit plan and oversee the follow-up of its recommendations and the actions that management has committed to take to achieve them. - Monitor compliance with applicable requirements regarding the rotation of the external auditor's partners involved, and the external auditor's participation in the Canadian Public Accountability Board program. - Periodically review the external auditor's report in accordance with section 125 of the Act, which provides for the disclosure of situations, if any, of which the external auditor has become aware that may materially impair the Corporation's ability to meet its obligations. - Receive all significant correspondence between the external auditor and senior management regarding audit findings. - In the relationship with the external auditor, oversee compliance with accounting and actuarial practices, where applicable, and their prudent and appropriate nature. - Receive an annual report on the external auditor's internal quality control procedure and review the efficiency and quality of the work performed by the external auditor.
+- Monitor compliance with applicable requirements regarding the rotation of the external auditor's partners involved, and the external auditor's participation in the Canadian Public Accountability Board program. - Periodically review the external auditor's report in accordance with section 125 of the Act, which provides for the disclosure of situations, if any, of which the external auditor has become aware that may materially impair the Corporation's ability to meet its obligations. - Review all significant correspondence between the external auditor and senior management regarding audit findings. - In the relationship with the external auditor, oversee compliance with accounting and actuarial practices, where applicable, and their prudent and appropriate nature. - Review the annual report on the external auditor's internal quality control procedure and review the efficiency and quality of the work performed by the external auditor.

-5. Chief Actuary and Chief Financial Officer
+4. Chief Actuary and Chief Financial Officer

-- Review annually the report of the peer review of the work of the Chief Actuary. - Review changes to actuarial reserves and any future changes to standards. - Review annually the participation schedule for the Chief Actuary's participating policies and recommend its adoption to the Board. - Periodically monitor capital adequacy against regulatory requirements and the internal target ratio and target operating level of the solvency ratio approved by the Board. - Review annually the performance evaluation of the Chief Actuary and the Chief Financial Officer.
+- Evaluate annually the performance of the Chief Actuary and the Chief Financial Officer. - Review annually the report of the peer review of the work of the Chief Actuary. - Review changes to actuarial reserves and any future changes to standards. - Review annually the participation schedule for the Chief Actuary's participating policies and recommend its adoption to the Board. - Periodically monitor capital adequacy against regulatory requirements and the internal target ratio and the target operating level of the solvency ratio approved by the Board. - Obtain and examine at least annually a report on underwriting standards. - Monitor and receive an annual report on the Corporation's reinsurance strategy.

-6. Other responsibilities
+5. Other responsibilities

-- Receive periodic reporting from management on major investment projects, including digital investment projects. - Receive periodic reporting from management on information technology operations and receive information on best practices and industry trends. - Receive periodically from management a report on litigation matters outside the ordinary course of business for the Corporation and its subsidiaries that could have an adverse effect on the Corporation's financial condition or results. - Review significant correspondence with regulatory authorities and, where applicable, management's action plans.
+- Receive and review the quarterly report from management on major investment projects, including digital investment projects. - Receive and review the quarterly report from management on information technology operations and related programs and also receive information on best practices and industry trends.
+Receive and review a more specific annual report on information security programs and data governance. - Review management's quarterly report on litigation matters outside the ordinary course of business for the Corporation and its subsidiaries that could have an adverse effect on the Corporation's financial condition or results.

-7. Generally
+Generally